Meal-Planning: This system is NOT overwhelming!

 Do you need some extra homeschooling help?
 Use this link to get on my calendar and let’s chat!
 Move from being a hesitant homeschool mom to a happy homeschool family.
 Let’s chat!

 There are very good boxed all-in-one curriculums out there.
 I used mainly one curriculum: BJU Press Homeschool curriculum for all my kids K thru 12.
 It is a Christian curriculum.
-I knew some people that worked there and we really liked it.
+When I did some student teaching, the school used this curriculum and I liked it.

 It is a curriculum where the subjects are integrated (like the spelling words are in the reading and science lessons.)
 You can do parent led where you teach or purchase the DVD’s or get the same material through the computer.